 States belonging to the IHO are in a much better position to comply with the relevant hydrographic obligations in the Convention on the Safety of Life at Sea.
-The IHO, its secretariat - the International Hydrographic Bureau (IHB), all other bodies of the IHO, and the Regional Hydrographic Commissions (RHCs) provide a valuable source of advice and experience for the development of strategies and technical and administrative policies aimed at improving hydrographic capacity and capability and supporting national maritime objectives in the wider sense.
+The IHO, its secretariat, all other bodies of the IHO, and the Regional Hydrographic Commissions (RHCs) provide a valuable source of advice and experience for the development of strategies and technical and administrative policies aimed at improving hydrographic capacity and capability and supporting national maritime objectives in the wider sense.